Encouraging students to explore and develop their spiritual life as part of a liberal arts education.

 In concert with the College’s goal to provide a transformative experience for students, the chaplaincy program is designed to help students explore, nurture, and strengthen their spiritual lives.
 The objective of the program is to provide students with a means to express their faith, if they wish to do so, in a safe, respectful, and open manner.

 Traditionally, Ursinus has recognized diversity of expression and freedom to worship.
-The chaplain coordinates campus religious organizations and community service activities.
+The chaplain and director of religious and spiritual life coordinates campus religious organizations and community service activities.

-The program presently consists of five distinct components:
+The program presently consists of four distinct components:

 Building on the work first initiated under a pilot program launched in 2017, the Harold C. Smith Foundation has approved a new $862,000 implementation grant for Ursinus College.

 March 27th, 2019

 Mar 27 2019 4:45pmHolocaust Remembrance ProgramPfahler Hall (Musser Auditorium)